The most powerful action to save the planet is the most neglected one

 Empowered women who have full control over their own bodies and lives have fewer children and make key contributions to environmental sustainability.
-Project Drawdown, a major international study that ranks climate actions according to their effectiveness, found that the combination of educating girls and providing access to family planning could reduce atmospheric CO2 levels by 103 gigatonnes – that’s more than the combined potential of onshore and offshore wind, making women’s empowerment the most effective solution to climate change.
+Project Drawdown, a major international study that ranks climate actions according to their effectiveness, found that the combination of educating girls and providing access to family planning could reduce atmospheric CO2 levels by 103 gigatonnes by 2050 – that’s more than the combined potential of onshore and offshore wind, making women’s empowerment the most effective solution to climate change.

 "Educating girls lays a foundation for vibrant lives for girls and women, their families, and their communities.
 It is also one of the most powerful levers available for avoiding emissions by curbing population growth."